 Loss of income and earning capacity can seriously increase the value of your dog bite injury case, which is why you should not hold back when describing how your post-dog attack condition impacted your ability to do your job and earn a living.

-Schedule a free consultation with our Los Angeles dog attack attorney at the Compass Law Group, PC to find out how to write a demand letter in your particular case.
-Call our offices at 800-602-4010 for a free case evaluation.
+Schedule a free consultation with our Los Angeles dog attack attorney at the Compass Law Group, LLP to find out how to write a demand letter in your particular case.